eobolo/CollabU/README.md

 - **Real-time Discussions**:
   - Group members can participate in discussions through a real-time chat interface.
   - The discussion page displays project details and a chat section for communication.
-  - A "Jump to" button allows users to quickly scroll to the bottom of the chat.
+  - A "Jump to" button allows users to scroll to the bottom of the chat quickly.

 - **File Sharing**:
   - Users can share files within their groups.
-  - The file sharing page allows users to add files by providing a file name and link.
+  - The file-sharing page allows users to add files by providing a file name and link.
   - Shared files are displayed in a folder icon format, and clicking a folder redirects to the file link in a new tab.

 - **Upcoming Features**:
   - **Teacher Section**: A feature for teachers to monitor group progress and student performance.
-  - **Insights Section**: A section to track student contributions and engagement in projects.
+  - **Insights Section**: A section to track student contributions and project engagement.

 ## Table of Contents